pingcap/tidb/SECURITY.md

 # Response Time

-The TiDB security team will confirm the vulnerabilities within 2 working days after your submission and keep in touch with you.
+The TiDB security team will confirm the vulnerabilities and contact you within 2 working days after your submission.

 We will publicly thank you after fixing the security vulnerability.
 To avoid negative impact, please keep the vulnerability confidential until we fix it.
 We would appreciate it if you could obey the following code of conduct:

 The vulnerability will not be disclosed until TiDB releases a patch for it.

 Do not disclose the details of the vulnerability, such as exploits code.